 Another thing to think about is what kind of company you are and how this can be best reflected in the type of branded mugs you offer.
 While the standard tea or coffee mug is a staple of offices everywhere, there are ways you can stand out.
 Choosing stylish designs that draw attention to your individuality as a brand is one such way.

 For instance, if you’re a dynamic business, such as a sportswear brand or travel company, you might want to offer your customers something that reflects that dynamism such as printed travel mugs that can be used while on the go.
 Equally, if you’re a start up or a tech company with a company ethos built around employee participation and exciting new ideas, you might think about using chalk mugs, or even premium printed stainless steel travel mugs which are a novel way of getting workers to brainstorm and share ideas.

 Obviously different companies are going to have vastly different needs and financial resources available to them.
 But being on a modest budget shouldn’t prevent you from getting just as much from your branded mugs.
 Some of our best-performing models are also very modestly priced, meaning that if you are a small business or on a limited budget, you can still make use of mugs.
 If you have a bit more cash to use on your design, you might want to consider our Durham ColourCoat mugs, which provides you with a greater range of intense colours to choose from, in order to maximise your messaging.

 Getting The Most Out Of Your Branded Mugs

-Branded mugs remain one of the simplest but most effective promotional items out there.
+Branded mugs remain one of the simplest but most effective low cost promotional products out there.
 They offer a consistent way of getting your message across, attracting new customers and retaining existing ones.
 Hopefully, this guide has given you some pointers on where to start with your branded mug strategy.
 Make sure to check out our full range of promotional mugs and feel free to contact us if you want further advice on effective ways to promote your business.